Ready to Die: Singles

-Three singles were released from the album: "Juicy", "Big Poppa", "One More Chance" and a promotional track of Biggie: "Warning".
-According to XXL the more commercial sound of the singles compared to the rest of the album was a result of encouragement by Combs during the later recording sessions in which they were recorded.
+Three singles were released "Juicy", "Big Poppa", "One More Chance" and a promotional track of Biggie: "Warning".
+According to XXL the more commercial sound of the singles was a result of encouragement by Combs during the later recording sessions in which they were recorded.

 "Juicy" was released as the lead single on August 8, 1994.
 It peaked at number 27 on the Billboard Hot 100, number 14 on Hot R&B/Hip-Hop Singles & Tracks and reached number 3 on the Hot Rap Singles.
 It shipped 500,000 copies in the United States and the RIAA certified it Gold on November 16, 1994.
 Produced by Combs, it features a prominent sample of "Juicy Fruit" as performed by James Mtume.
 AllMusic's Steve Huey stated that, along with the other singles, it was an "upbeat, commercial moment", calling it a "rags-to-riches chronicle".
 Andrew Kameka, of HipHopDX, stated that the song was one of his "greatest and most-revealing songs" and went on to say it was a "Part-autobiography, part-declaration-of-success.
 It document[s] the star's transition from Brooklyn knucklehead to magazine cover story."
 Producer Pete Rock, who was commissioned to remix the track, alleged that Puffy stole the idea for the original song's beat after hearing it from him during a visit.
 Rock explained this in an interview with Wax Poetics:

 I did the original version, didn't get credit for it.
 They came to my house, heard the beat going on the drum machine, it's the same story.
 You come downstairs at my crib, you hear music.
 He heard that shit and the next thing you know it comes out.
 They had me do a remix, but I tell people, and I will fight it to the end, that I did the original version of that.
 I'm not mad at anybody, I just want the correct credit.